lirusi/Rubik-Cube-CATIA-VBA/README.md

 # Rubik-s-Cube-CATIA-VBA
 Rubik's Cube Program, Display and operation in CATIA Session.
-CATIA VBA Programming is applied in this program
+Programming in Vb.net 2017 using CATIA Automation Interfaces.